syndit/com.synditcorp.ruleengine/README.md

 The optional "ruleTags" field is a String array useful in further describing a rule.
 The ruleTags values are not used to evaluate rules at runtime.
 They are intended for such things as rule authorization or display control in custom document definition editors.

 Use the optional active, effective date, and expiration date fields to control rule availability.
-If a rule is not active, or does not meet the date criteria, it is simply ignored by the Engine
+If a rule is not active, or does not meet the date criteria, it is simply ignored by the Engine.

+The optional "ignoreCache" field, when set to TRUE, will ignore the cached runtime rule results and evaluate a rule each time it is called.
+The default is FALSE, meaning the rule's initial evaluation result will be cached and used for subsequent calls.

 Composite rules require a "compositeRules" array field that lists the rule numbers of the rules to be evaluated.
 The rules are evaluated in the order they appear in the array.